alislaboratory/4BitCPU/README.txt

 	UDEF 0111

-	MOV 1000 - move contents of A in memory to B in memory. (done) LDA 1001- Load contents of B in memory to register A. (TBD) LDB 1010- Load contents of A in memory to register B.
-	WRX 1011- Write the contents of result register X to memory at address in input register A.
+	MOV 1000 - move contents of A in memory to B in memory. (done) LDA 1001- Load contents of B in memory to register A. (done) LDB 1010- Load contents of A in memory to register B. (done) WRX 1011- Write the contents of result register X to memory at address in input register A.
 	JMP0 1100- Jump to instruction at memory address A if data at memory address B is 0000.
 	JMPC 1101- Jump to instruction at memory address A if ALU in most recent active operation resulted in addition overflow (carry).